phamthanhsang-cs/phamthanhsang-cs.github.io/_posts/2024-12-28-BOTS-setup.md

 - ctf_admin
 - can_detele

+I'll create 2 users: one for BOTSv1 Admin and another is for us - competitors

+[BOTSv1 Admin gif video]
+[BOTSv1 Competitor gif video]

+Load sample data into Capture the Flag admin, notice that i clicked in tiny warning icon in the right side and choose `Run Query Anyway`

 [gif video]

-Load sample data into Capture the Flag admin

-[gif video]

 Load BOTS questions / answers / hints, you could send email to bots@splunk.com (BOTS Team) to get those contents or contact [me](https://t.me/sangpham0311) for it.
+ - Move to Capture the Flag Admin app --> Edit Questions / Answers / Hints --> Import --> Select `.csv` file